Liz Dawn: Career

-Dawn was born in Leeds, West Riding of Yorkshire, to parents Albert and Annie Butterfield.
+Sylvia Ann Butterfield was born in Leeds, West Riding of Yorkshire, to parents Albert and Annie Butterfield.
 She grew up on the city's Halton Moor estate and began her performing career as a nightclub singer.
 By the late 1960s, Dawn had ventured into acting, often taking small parts in television programmes as well as advertisements.
 One commercial for Cadbury's biscuits proved popular and helped her gain notice.
 During the 1970s, she appeared in supporting roles in programmes including All Creatures Great and Small and Colin Welland's television play Leeds United (1974) and several other episodes of the Play for Today series in the mid-1970s.

 Dawn first appeared in Coronation Street in 1974.
-She had a recurring role as a factory worker until her husband, Jack, (played by Bill Tarmey) first appeared in 1979.
+She had a recurring role as a factory worker until her husband, Jack (played by Bill Tarmey), first appeared in 1979.

-She was the subject of a This is Your Life programme in 1990, when she was surprised by Michael Aspel on the set of Coronation Street.
+Dawn made several appearances in the Granada Television daytime series Crown Court.
+Initially in an un-credited role of a prison officer, in 1975 she played the character of Bedelia Conroy, a public house licensee and witness in a deception trial.
+She was the subject of a This is Your Life episode in 1989, when she was surprised by Michael Aspel on the set of Coronation Street.

 Following a diagnosis of emphysema in March 2004, on 22 July 2007, Granada Television (makers of Coronation Street) announced that Vera Duckworth was to be written out, at Dawn's request, before Christmas, because of further complications with the condition.

 Dawn's final appearance came in the episode screened on 18 January 2008, when Vera Duckworth died in her sleep, thus ending 34 years of the character's appearances in the series.
 Bill Tarmey, who played on screen husband Jack Duckworth, continued to be a part of the cast of Coronation Street and Dawn stated that the hardest thing about leaving Corrie was saying good-bye to Tarmey, with whom she was best friends.
 On 8 November 2010, she made a brief one-off return to the soap for the final scenes of her on-screen husband, Jack, who died in the same chair as Vera.
 Dawn appeared as Vera's spirit, who had come to take Jack on his final journey and the pair enjoyed one final dance together.

 She came out of retirement in December 2015 to make a one-off guest appearance in the soap Emmerdale as the character Mrs Winterbottom.

-Dawn won the Special Achievement Award at the 2008 British Soap Awards for her decades-long portrayal of her iconic character.
+Dawn was appointed an MBE in the 2000 Queen's Birthday Honours, for services to the Manchester Children's Hospital, the Genesis Appeal and the Liz Dawn Breast Cancer Appeal, St. James's Hospital, Leeds.

-Dawn was appointed an MBE in the 2000 Queens Birthday Honours, for services to the Manchester Children's Hospital, the Genesis Appeal and the Liz Dawn Breast Cancer Appeal, St. James's Hospital, Leeds.
+Dawn won the British Soap Award for Outstanding Achievement at the 2008 ceremony for her decades-long portrayal of her fictional character Vera Duckworth.